-Long Beach, NY Crime Rate
+Long Beach, NY Crime Rate & Safety

-Higher crime than 93% of U.S. cities
+Lower crime than 47% of major U.S. cities

-Based on FBI UCR & local law enforcement data · Updated March 2026
+Based on FBI UCR & local law enforcement data · Updated April 2026

 Is Long Beach Safe?

-With an overall crime index of 159, Long Beach has a 59% higher crime rate than the national average.
-Your chance of becoming a victim of violent crime is 1 in 250.
-However, safety varies dramatically by neighborhood, with areas like Lido Beach earning an A+ grade while Lido Beach rates A+.
+Long Beach has a crime rate that is 18% below the national average.
+Your chance of becoming a victim of violent crime is 1 in 367.

 Crime Index Comparison